jwanthon/NumericalBeamsSU25/README.md

 # NumericalBeamsSU25
-Numerical models and analysis for beam vibrations, with the goal of modeling how to tune beams on a marimba through carving different cross-sectional profiles.
+Numerical models and analysis for beam vibrations, with the goal of writing a COMAP paper describing the harmonics of a kalimba by adjusting various parameter.

+## Mathematica Files
+Includes Mathematica files used to verify and test certain analytic solutions of problems such as completeness of FEM.
+Much of this content was created by my professor, Dr. Allan Struthers.
+- **FEMBasisAnalysis.nb** involves analytical analysis of the completeness of different types of FEM bases for both wave and beam problems.
+Note that much of this file was written by Dr. Struthers.

 ## Lead In and Basic Boundary Conditions
 Includes MATLAB scripts which simulate basic boundary and initial conditions for guitar strings and beams.
 Solution approaches involve finite difference methods (FDM) and finite element methods (FEM).